hwu27/cse15l-lab-reports/lab2/lab2.md

 This change fixed the issue because the original does not have a temporary variable that holds the original value of arr[i].
 This makes it so that we are losing some int values due to the loop.
 Furthermore, we need to make sure that the loop loops arr.length/2 times so that the indices can be replaced accordingly.
 We need this since we are basically swapping the beginning indices with its corresponding end indices.

 ## Part 3
 I feel like I was able to practice my debugging a lot more.
-I was able to learn.
-I have also been able to learn better how to impelement a server side program that makes my website a lot more dynamic.
+I have also been able to learn how to better impelement a server side program that makes my website a lot more dynamic.
 Lastly, I am becoming more comfortable using GitHub.